Asheladia/TraderbotAdvisor/README.md

 #### **Questions to be solved by the end of the project:**

-● How much the news media has contributed in the stock market volotality over past three-four years?
+● what are your findings of the news media's contribution in the stock market volatility over past three-four years?

+We used several features and academic research to figure out that media plays crucial role in market volatility.
+We redefine sentiment and multivarient to extrect data from news articles to see the affect on future prices of stocks.

 ● Is this a supervised or unsupervised learning task? what are data features and what is the target variable?
 If unsupervised, what are the data features and what do we hope to find?
-Aws: this is supervised learning task since the data is provided with target variable is next day's price .
+ This is supervised learning task since the data is provided with target variable is next day's price .
 Data features include prameters, prices,VIX, Sentiment, Closingprice and Volume.

-● What variables our roboAdvisor considers while advising on stock market? the neuronetwork

 ● How did the Machine learning played role in it?
 In deep learning, a convolutional neural network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
 They are also known as shift invariant or space invariant artificial neural networks, based on their shared-weights architecture and translation invariance characteristics.
+We repurposed it to multivarious signal to get readable result in order to incorporate the information from all features and identifies the feature significant to predict the price for next day.

 ![Fintech_project_2](Images/Stock_Cyborg-Dabbing.png)